Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Union of polyhedra formulation

-This is proved in Appendix \ref{proof_ideal}.
-The main idea behind this proof is that the \textit{union of polyhedra} formulation (\ref{union_polyhedra_formulation}) is ideal, and therefore the projection onto variables $\bm{w}$ is also ideal.
+With these aggregations, we arrive at a formulation that is a relaxation of (\ref{union_polyhedra_formulation}).
+This significantly smaller formulation involves only the original variables and the binary selection variables: \bla

+\blu Surprisingly, we can show that this formulation is also the projection, via Fourier-Motzkin elimination, of $Q^{ext}$ onto $\bm{w},y,$ and $\bm{z}$.
+Since formulation (\ref{union_polyhedra_formulation}) is ideal, the projection is also ideal.
+As a result, we can prove this formulation is ideal for a single tree: \bla \begin{theorem}[Ideal formulation for a tree] $Proj_{\bm{w},y, \bm{z}} (Q^{ext})= Q^{\text{proj}}$.
+Furthermore, the polyhedron $Q^{\text{proj}}$ is ideal. \end{theorem} This is formally proved in Appendix \ref{proof_ideal}.
 These ideal projected formulations always exist, but in general, the projection is not a tractable operation and can result in a formulation with exponentially many constraints.
-In this special case, the resulting formulation (\ref{projected_formulation}) has only $2d+1$ constraints (in addition to binary constraints) and $p+d+1$ variables.
+In this special case, the resulting formulation (\ref{projected_formulation}) has only $2d+2$ constraints (in addition to binary constraints) and $p+d+1$ variables.
 Compared to formulation (\ref{union_polyhedra_formulation}), this has significantly fewer variables and therefore does not suffer from degeneracy to the same extent.

-We also note that this formulation has considerably fewer constraints than in \cite{veliborsPaper}, which has approximately $3p$ constraints and $2p$ variables since typically $d <<p$.
+We also note that this formulation has considerably fewer constraints than in \cite{veliborsPaper}, which has approximately $3(\sum_{i=1}^d K_i)$ constraints (3 constraints for each split) and $\sum_{i=1}^d K_i + p$ variables.
+We recall that $K_i$ is the number of splits for feature $i$.
+For an axis-aligned tree, the total number of leaves equals the total number of splits plus one, so this corresponds to approximately $3p$ constraints and $2p$ variables.
+In most applications, $d <<p$, so this is substantially more than in formulation (\ref{projected_formulation}).
+The number of constraints is also substantially less than in \cite{kim2022reciprocity}, which is of the order $\sum_{i=1}^d K_i^2$ with $\sum_{i=1}^d K_i + p$ variables.
+For tree ensembles with $T$ trees, this scales as $T(\sum_{i=1}^d K_i^2)$, while in \cite{veliborsPaper} the scaling is still $3(\sum_{i=1}^d K_i)$ (although $K_i$ increases with $T$).
+Although this quadratic dependence may seem mild, considering MIP solve times are already exponential in the problem size, it leads to dramatically longer solve times in practice.
+The practical formulation sizes for various formulations are empirically studied in Table \ref{table:problem_size_small}.